zubenkoruslan/hospitalitai/README.md

 **For Managers & Owners:**

 - **Menu Mastery:** Easily upload PDF menus or manually input items.
 Keep your digital menu accurate with simple editing tools.
+- **SOP & Procedural Training:** Digitize your Standard Operating Procedures.
+Create question banks (manually or via AI assistance) and quizzes to ensure staff are knowledgeable about critical operational standards, safety protocols, and service procedures.
 - **Staff Supervision:** Manage staff accounts, assign roles, and oversee their training journey.
-- **Quiz Control:** Create quizzes from scratch, leverage AI suggestions based on your menus, or refine existing quizzes.
+- **Quiz Control:** Create quizzes from scratch, leverage AI suggestions based on your menus and SOPs, or refine existing quizzes.
 Activate quizzes to make them available to your team.
 - **Performance Overview:** Access dashboards to track completion rates, average scores, and identify areas where further training might be beneficial.

 **For Your Valued Staff:**